Course of Study Description

 Shively Smith, "Live as Strangers in Your Own Land: 1 Peter and Diaspora Discourse" Wesley Seminary, Washington, DC

-Devin L. White,"Teacher of the Nations: Ancient Educational Traditions and Paul's Argument in 1 Corinthians 1-4," Special Assistant to the Dean, Candler School of Theology
+Devin L. White,"Teacher of the Nations: Ancient Educational Traditions and Paul's Argument in 1 Corinthians 1-4," 5-Year Post-doc, Australian Catholic University, Institute for Religion and Critical Inquiry

 Edward P. Dixon, Director, Center for Christianity and Scholarship, Duke University

 Justin P. Schedtler, Visiting Assistant Professor of New Testament, Macalester College